-And you will want to avoid speaking or even thinking the following words whenever possible.
+You will want to avoid speaking or even thinking the following words whenever possible.

 - Failure: No one (and nothing) is a failure.
 Failure is simply something that doesn’t work for its intended purpose.
 Thomas Edison said that he never failed, he just discovered ten thousand ways something didn’t work.
 What some people call failure is simply a step towards finding success.

 - Victim: No one is a victim.
 People who call themselves “victims” are not being responsible for their actions and blame what happens in their life on others.
 Every person has more power than that.

 - Stupid: The word stupid is one of the most destructive labels we call ourselves or others.
 Just because we didn’t know the answer or couldn’t foresee an outcome doesn’t mean we are defective.

 - Can’t: Many people use the word “can’t” to excuse laziness or unwillingness.
 What they really mean is “I don’t want to.”
 People oftentimes do not achieve their potential because they take the easy way out, thinking they “can’t” do something.